ChetanNain/CMPE-255/Data_visualization/README.md

 ### 2.2 Authors with Most Books

+In the below bar graph, the bars are proportional to the values they represent, and the data is visualized using sns barplots.
+Number of Books has been taken on the X-axis and Author has been taken on the Y-axis.
+A visual representation of the bars is created by comparing both Number of books and Authors.

 ![alt text](./Images/Authors%20with%20Most%20Books%20.png)

 ### 2.3 Top Authors

+Interactive Barplot between count and the authors and visualized top authors of books in the dataset in the form of bar graph.

 ![alt text](./Images/Top%20Authors.png)

+Treemap for authors

 ![alt text](./Images/Treemap_popular_book.png)

 ### 2.4  Percentage of Ratings According to Authors

+Interactive Barplot between Percentage of Ratings and Authors and visulized the Percentage of Ratings According to Authors

 ![alt text](./Images/Percentage_of_Ratings_According_to_Authors.png)